tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:sourceAuthority,bdq:spatialBufferInMeters</td>
+			<td>bdqval:sourceAuthority,bdqval:spatialBufferInMeters</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:sourceAuthority default = "10m-admin-1 boundaries UNION with Exclusive Economic Zones" {[https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/] spatial UNION [https://www.marineregions.org/downloads.php#marbound]},bdq:spatialBufferInMeters default = "3000"</td>
+			<td>bdqval:sourceAuthority default = "10m-admin-1 boundaries UNION with Exclusive Economic Zones" {[https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/] spatial UNION [https://www.marineregions.org/downloads.php#marbound]},bdqval:spatialBufferInMeters default = "3000"</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>dwc:coordinatePrecision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 When dwc:countryCode=XZ (for High Seas), the coordinate should fall into a marine region out side of the EEZ of any country.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such Tests.
-The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.</td>
+The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdqval:sourceAuthority.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>